Blog

 21 Aug, 2013 by MIRACL Blogger

-Several super high profile smash and grab attacks on global scale cloud service providers have prompted stronger authentication to be deployed on Google, Twitter, Evernote and many more providers.
+<p>Several super high profile smash and grab attacks on global scale cloud service providers have prompted stronger authentication to be deployed on Google, Twitter, Evernote and many more providers.
 The balance between user friendliness and credible security is a key issue for these providers or any web site owner needing to increase secure authentication.
 There is no point in making the service exorbitantly difficult to use of course.
-When looking at the security they choose, however it raises the question why they would bother at all!…
+When looking at the security they choose, however it raises the question why they would bother at all!
+In the interest to make things easy for users the secure authentication systems they deploy aren’t actually secure.
+Perhaps it’s just cost.
+Adding strong user authentication to any service is naturally a cost issue.</p>…